Nursing

 NOTE: It is the responsibility of each applicant to ensure all applicable courses (including grades) from other institutions have been transferred to WSCC and to ensure the program application is complete prior to submission.

-*Courses are offered NUR 112 Fall semester, NUR 113 Spring semester, NUR 114/115 Summer semester
+*Courses are offered NUR 112 Fall semester, NUR 113 Spring semester, NUR 114/115 Summer semester for the evening program.

 Selection and Notification